Employment and Support Allowance (ESA) eligibility

 (c) Is unable to go to an unfamiliar place without being accompanied by another person - 6 Points

-Activity 16: Coping with social engagement due to cognitive impairment or mental disorder
+Activity 16: Do you have any difficulty with social situations due to cognitive impairment or mental disorder?

 (This is about your ability to interact with people in face-to-face social situations.
 It must be more than shyness or reticence.)